jqnatividad/qsv/README.md

 commands are not unicode-aware and will ignore unicode values when matching and will panic when unicode characters are used in the regex.
 * `QSV_RDR_BUFFER_CAPACITY` - set to change reader buffer size (bytes - default when not set: 16384)
 * `QSV_WTR_BUFFER_CAPACITY` - set to change writer buffer size (bytes - default when not set: 65536)
-* `QSV_COMMENTS` - set to a comment character which will ignore any lines (including the header) that start with this character (default: comments disabled)
+* `QSV_COMMENTS` - set to a comment character which will ignore any lines (including the header) that start with this character (default: comments disabled).
+* `QSV_LOG_LEVEL` - set to desired level (default - off, error, warn, info, trace, debug).
+* `QSV_LOG_DIR` - when logging is enabled, the directory where the log files will be stored.
+If the specified directory does not exist, qsv will attempt to create it.
+If not set, the log files are created in the directory where qsv was started.
+See [Logging][docs/Logging.md] for more info.

 Feature Flags
 -------------